ZeroCalm/CodeFourDiscounts/README.md

 *************************
-TODO:

-Delete admin attribute on creation.

-Current Location shows up on map
+Future Plans:

+1. On creation of "New Location",
+      - redirect_to "Map" page
+      - "New Location" as center of maps
+      - Marker window open showing new data

+2. Add Messaging Board for and links to:
+      - EMS related equipment reviews
+      - EMS related news articles
+      - Advice articles
+      - Job Postings
+      etc.

+3. Add Star Ratings for locations (Maybe??)

+4. User will have the ability sort "Locations Index", by food type.

-Directions are given from current location when requested by user on Map Page
+5. Driving Directions are given from current location when requested by user on "Map Page"

-User will have the ability sort Index

-Challenges:

-My main challenge was accessing the User Views created by vise for styling.
-Another day of reading or so and I"ll be good.